GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

   Learning Rate=0.00097
   EPOCHS=30
   Batch=156
-In the beggining I was just doing trial and error to understand how the hyperparameters, as well the architeture and depth of the NetWork were influencing  the performance.
+In the begining I was just doing trial and error to understand how the hyperparameters, as well the architeture and depth of the NetWork were influencing  the performance.
 The whole time I was looking for a simple code, focused in the NetWork problem.
-Since the beggining was clear for me how import is the pre-processing .
+Since the begining was clear for me how import is the pre-processing .
 After lots of changes in the NetWork, a simple change in the normalization technique made my code jumps from 0.70 accuracy to 0.90.

-The first architeture was a Vanilla LetNet.
+The first architecture was a Vanilla LetNet.
 Rest very clear for me how good LeNet can handle with image, but to fit it exatcly to the problem is the challenge.

 Changes and Experiences with LeNet
-  Use of Dropout to prevent overfitting: Doesn't make any difference out of a slower code.
+  Use of Dropout to prevent over-fitting: Doesn't make any difference out of a slower code.
   Inclusion of an intermediate Conv layer called Layer 2_a to increase the depth of the NetWork: This change improve the accuracy in about 5%

-Each test was followed by an evalutation of the NetWotk accuracy related to the three DataSet, always looking for a convergency of the result.
-Due the difference between the datasets was already expected differents accuracies, but is very interesting how the behavior of the network can change, with a same setup one dataset can converge while another diverge the accuracy.
+Each test was followed by an evaluation of the NetWotk accuracy related to the three DataSet, always looking for a convergence of the result.
+Due the difference between the datasets was already expected different accuracies, but is very interesting how the behavior of the network can change, with a same setup one dataset can converge while another diverge the accuracy.

 Final Model Accuracy: